briis/hass-weatherflow2mqtt/README.md

 ### High and Low Values

 For selected sensors high and low values are calculated and published to the attributes of the sensor.
-Currently daily and all-time values are calculated, but future values are planned.
+Currently daily, monthly and all-time values are calculated, but future values are planned.
 Only the sensors where it is relevant, will get a low value calculated.
 See the table further down, for the available sensors and what values to expect.

 Here are the current attributes, that will be applied to the selected sensor: